websanco/liferay-learn/docs/dxp/7.x/en/process-automation/workflow/user-guide/using-workflow-metrics.md

 | Enters Task | The SLA clock begins when the workflow transitions to the task. | Start the SLA timer when entering the _Update_ Task. |
 | Leaves Task | The SLA clock begins when the workflow transitions out of the task. | Start the SLA timer when leaving the _Review_ Task. |

 If the item makes it to the Stop event before the defined SLA duration (the deadline), it's _On Time_ according to the SLA.
 If it fails to make it to the Stop event in the specified duration, it's _Overdue_.
-When defining the tasks to act as the SLA's Stop Events, choose between the following:
+When defining the tasks to act as the SLA's Stop Events, choose between these options:

 | Stop Event | Description | Example Using the Single Approver Definition |
 | --- | --- | --- |